 Well, that’s fair enough if you don’t want to know her.
-But it’s not really fair to take out your dislike for her on your husband or to expect HIM to be the one to tell this neighbor to stop coming over — to stop inviting you guys to her kids’ parties and asking to borrow your blender and offering to help in the garden — when YOU are the one who doesn’t want her there because you’re jealous of her and feel threatened by what you’re perceiving as your husband’s interest in her (which, again, may not be as much interest in HER as it is a general change in attitude due to his big lifestyle change, as well as flattery that someone — especially a young beautiful woman — is being friendly to him).
+But it’s not really fair to take out your dislike for her on your husband.
+And it’s not fair to expect HIM to be the one to tell this neighbor to stop coming over and to stop inviting you guys to her kids’ parties and to stop asking to borrow your blender and offering to help in the garden — when YOU are the one who doesn’t want her there because you feel threatened by her.
 If YOU have a problem with the neighbor lady coming over, YOU need to be the one to talk to her.

 P.S.
 At least your beautiful neighbor lady wears pants…